WeblateOrg/weblate/docs/admin/addons.rst

 Squash Git commits
 ------------------

 Squash Git commits prior to pushing changes.
+You can choose one of following modes:

+* All commits into one
+* Per language
+* Per file
+* Per author

+Original commit messages are kept, but authorship is lost unless "Per author" is selected or the commit message is customized to include it.

 .. _addon-weblate.json.customize: